Badge to Ballot: Hector Tavarez Enters Congresional Race Against Jeff Van Drew

 Resonating With Voters

 Tavarez said he believes his moderate, middle-of-the-road views will set him apart from Van Drew and most any other candidate in the race.
-As a retired police officer, he’s supportive of law enforcement and gun rights, but he always believe in DACA and healthcare for all.
+As a retired police officer, he’s supportive of law enforcement and gun rights, but he always believes in DACA and healthcare for all.

 Hector Tavarez.
-Photo courtesy of Hector Tavarez
+Photo courtesy of Hector Tavarez.

 “My positions are very much in the middle.
 I probably could have run on either ticket.
-I tend to take positions that are a common sense approach.
-Let’s agree on the things we can agree on and get things done and the rest we can debate about for as long as you want to debate them.”
+I tend to take positions that are a ‘common sense approach.’
+Let’s agree on the things we can agree on and get things done, and the rest we can debate about for as long as you want to debate them.”

 Tavarez was born in Hammonton and grew up in Mullica Township after his parents relocated to the area from Puerto Rico in the 1960s.
-The Oakcrest High School graduate has an associate’s from Atlantic Cape Community College and a bachelor’s in criminal justice in Stockton University.
+The Oakcrest High School graduate has an associate’s from Atlantic Cape Community College and a bachelor’s in criminal justice from Stockton University.

-Making A Different With The Badge
+Making a Difference With the Badge

 Hector Tavarez in uniform earlier in his career with the Egg Harbor Township Police Department.
-Photo by Hector Tavarez
+Photo by Hector Tavarez.

 Tavarez and his fellow officers started literally from Ground Zero, working out of the trunks of their own vehicles with their bedrooms as offices to build Egg Harbor and Atlantic County PAL into one of the most active in the state with a sprawling facility serving thousands of children and teens throughout the community.